appbaseio/Docs/content/docs/reactivesearch/v4/advanced/seo.md

 Some search engines use the HTML `link` elements with attributes `rel="next"` and `rel="prev"` in the `<head>` of your page to infer the relationship between component URLs in a paginated series.
 These elements can be helpful, but they’re [not an indexing signal](https://webmasters.googleblog.com/2011/09/pagination-with-relnext-and-relprev.html) for all search engines.

+## Your category URLs are referenced in a sitemap

+A sitemap is an XML file that tells search engine crawlers which pages are central to your site.
+Having a sitemap is particularly recommended for large websites with many unrelated pages.

+When deciding which pages to put in your sitemap, a good rule is to include only your canonical pages.

+If you’re not using a content management system (CMS) that automatically generates a sitemap for you, you can generate one based on your ReactiveSearch indices.

 ## Your site is using a pre-rendering technique

 The first question is, "Why do we even need to pre-render an HTML page"?